Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 </div>

 <aside class="note">
 Spatial filtering is an extensive topic.
 There are use cases for geospatial operators like <code>intersects</code> or <code>within</code>.
-Geospatial filters can be large and complex, which sometimes causes problems since `GET` may not have a payload (although supported by some clients).
+Geospatial filters can be large and complex, which sometimes causes problems since <code>GET</code> may not have a payload (although supported by some clients).

-A new API Design Rules extension on filtering will address spatial as well as non-spatial filtering.
+More complex spatial filtering is not addressed in this extension.
+A new API Design Rules extension on filtering will address spatial as well as non-spatial filtering. [[ogcapi-features-3]] will provide input for this.
 </aside>

 <div class="rule" id="api-39">